lizardhq/lizardhq-website/_posts/2015-11-25-dell-foundation-services.markdown

 # Solution

-Uninstallation of Impero Education Pro will prevent exploitation of these issues.
+Uninstallation of Dell Foundation Services will prevent exploitation of these issues.
 The researchers cannot sanction any mitigations except to remove this software definitively from any affected devices.